nachtvlinder/SeeMyHouse/README.md

 Extras, pending further inspiration, will be listed here.

 ### Why
-Imagine a world where everyone can see there house, not by just walking outside and looking at it, but by looking up the coordinates and typing them into some webpage or app that then shows them a 3D model of their house based on LIDAR data.
+Imagine a world where everyone can see their house, not by just walking outside and looking at it, but by looking up the coordinates and typing them into some webpage or app that then shows them a 3D model of their house based on LIDAR data.
 Wouldn't that be awesome?